 “Dual purpose” is a great philosophy to squeeze more essentials into your van build, especially if you have a smaller van.
 Your flip down table could also double as a cupboard door or a picture frame when secured back into back into place.

 A flip-down table doesn’t have to be fancy to look good or function well; some rustic wood and rope would make a usable table that will look cool, too.

 L-Track is a great way to be able to change the entire interior of your campervan quickly, and is one of those van life ideas that is great if you need different things from your van depending on the time of day, or how many people you have on board.

 With smart design, you can change the number of beds, bunk beds or seats available quickly and easily and still ensure that everything is safely secured for driving!

-They can be exciting for kids as they can decorate their owns pod to really feel like a home away from home and can make going to bed seem a bit more inviting.
+Pods can be exciting for kids, as they can decorate their owns pod to really feel like a home away from home–making going to bed seem a bit more inviting.
 It also means that kids can go to bed before the adults without too much disruption, and those wanting to stay up later can even keep the lights on!

 Be clever with the design and you can still have enough room for the rest of the van to feel spacious during the daytime.

-Attaching your surfboard to the interior roof of your van is such an innovative way to be able to store your board inside.
-It’s practical and becomes a great feature within your van, giving it a beach boho vibe.
-It also means that your board is kept safely inside your van, instead of on the roof, where it can be locked away.
-If you’re a keen surfer, looking for a solution for where to store your surfboard, then this is one of the van life ideas that you could consider.
+Attaching your surfboard to the interior roof of your van is an innovative way to store your board inside.
+It’s practical, and becomes a great feature within your van, giving it a beach boho vibe.
+It also means that your board is kept safely inside your van, instead of on the roof, where it could be easily stolen or damaged.

 We hope you’ve discovered some new van life ideas and that you’re inspired to put some of these whacky tricks into your own build.
 Let us know what your favourite van life ideas are by joining us on Facebook, Twitter and Instagram!